ProteinsWebTeam/interpro-docs/docs/searchways.rst

 ===========
 The "**Search entries**" box allows results to be filtered to match the text entered.
 For example, the text could be a keyword that might be found in entry names.
 It also allows specific protein names or taxa to be entered.
+By default the term searched is highlighted in yellow in the results list, this can be disabled by clicking on the
+|toggle| symbol appearing between the text box and **Export** button once the search has started, the setting is saved and
+also applied to other text searches throughout the website.

+.. |toggle| image:: images/browse/toggle.png
+  :alt: toggle icon
+  :width: 15pt

 .. _data_type_filters: